rapidwebltd/php-google-contacts-v3-api/README.md

 * `test.php`
 * `test_individual.php`

-## Confg file override
+## Config file override

 Each method has optional argument for config file override.
-It is useful when you want to use work witch multiple Google accounts at the same time.
+It is useful when you want to use work with multiple Google accounts at the same time.

 ```php
 $custom_config = (object) array(